UnitedPlanet/intrexx-in-docker/README.md

 ## Can I use this in production?

-Generally yes.
-However, since this is the first version of Intrexx that is deployable in Docker, we currently can not guarantee that there will be no issues.
-However, we offer full support when encountering problems caused from our side in the deployment of Intrexx in Docker.
+Yes.
+We offer full support when encountering problems caused from our side in the deployment of Intrexx in Docker.
 We continue to work steadily on improving our scripts in order to enable a deployment that runs as smooth as possible.